 Microchips, a.k.a.
 Chips.

-The same tiny chips, smaller than a postage stamp, that contain billions of components—components even tinier that are about the size of molecules.
+The same tiny chips, smaller than a postage stamp, contain billions of components—components, even tinier than molecules.

 The same chips that make everything run: flat-screen TVs and their systems, cars, jets and spacecraft.

 It has been widely reported for the last few months that there is a staggering global shortfall in the manufacturing of semiconductors.